leondz/garak/README.md

 [Snowballed Hallucination](https://ofir.io/snowballed_hallucination.pdf) probes designed to make a model give a wrong answer to questions too complex for it to process

+## Logging

+`garak` generates two kinds of log:
+* A log file, `garak.log`.
+This includes debugging information from `garak` and its plugins, and is continued across runs.
+* A report of the current run, structured as JSONL.
+A new report file is created every time `garak` runs.
+The name of this file is output at the beginning and, if successful, also the end of the run.
+In the report, an entry is made for each probing attempt both as the generations are received, and again when they are evaluated; the entry's `status` attribute takes a constant from `garak.attempts` to describe what stage it was made at.

 ## How is the code structured?